This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Do Service Dogs Require Identification?

-While Service Dogs do need to be officially registered, it is not required to carry any official identification for the service dog on a daily basis, and they do not need to wear anything that indicates that they are a service dog.
+Service Dogs DO NOT need to be officially registered, the handler is not required to carry any official identification for the service dog on a daily basis, and they do not need to wear anything that indicates that they are a service dog.

 What Questions Can People Ask About Service Dogs?